 What is your role at the HRC?

 As museum curator, I oversee the museum collections, the archives, and the research library.
 I serve as the facility manager for the building.
 My day-to-day duties might involve researching items in the collection—sort of like detective work—or giving tours of the facility.
 I create reports that show how much cataloging we completed throughout the year, for example, or how many researchers accessed the collections.
 We also rely heavily on our volunteers here, and I work with them on a variety of projects.
-Describe the archives collection and the library.

 What might someone find there?